pytchlang/pytch-tutorials/bunner/tutorial.md

 ### Making the rest of the car factories

 Once we have that we can add two more loops that start on green flag.
 They are modelled on the loop that creates `Car`` clones for lane 1, but they move to different x and y positions before cloning the car.
+I'll set the lanes of traffic to all move at the same speed for now.

 {{< commit start-traffic-two-and-three >}}